Bradley Center: Replacement and demolition

 Over $1 million in electrical equipment, luxury suite furniture, and bathroom fixtures from the Bradley Center was donated to the Local 494 of the International Brotherhood of Electrical Workers, the Milwaukee chapter of Habitat for Humanity, and Milwaukee Public Schools.
 Due to the arena's close proximity to adjacent buildings, including the Fiserv Forum and the historic Turner Hall, the arena was deconstructed over a period of nine months.
 The Bucks still own the Bradley Center site for future development.
 Exterior demolition of the arena began in the spring of 2019, starting at the northwest corner of the structure.
 Demolition contractors used explosives to cut the steel structure, but not enough to trigger an implosion of the entire arena due to the nearby presences of Turner Hall and the Journal Sentinel building.
 On January 13, 2019 the roof of the Bradley Center was imploded.
 The final standing part of the Bradley Center was felled on May 31, 2019.
 Bucks officials state that redevelopment of the Bradley Center site would not start until after the 2020 Democratic National Convention takes place.
 As of August 2020, due to COVID-19, redevelopment of the site will likely not commence until 2021.

 During the Bucks' run to the NBA Finals in 2021, the Bradley Center site was used as part of the viewing parties in the Deer District for the Bucks' playoff games.
 For the Bucks' game 6 victory in the Eastern Conference Finals, the Fiserv Forum's plaza and the Bradley Center site had over 65,000 fans in total watching the game.

 Notable events

 College sports

-The arena hosted the NCAA Frozen Four finals in 1993, 1997 and 2006 and the Great Midwest Conference men's basketball tournament in 1995.
+The arena hosted the NCAA men's Frozen Four finals in 1993, 1997 and 2006 and the Great Midwest Conference men's basketball tournament in 1995.

 The Bradley Center was a host site for second and third-round games in the NCAA Division I men's basketball tournament in 1992, 1996, 1999, 2004, 2010, 2014, 2017.